awsdocs/aws-glue-developer-guide/doc_source/glue-known-issues.md

 ## Preventing Cross\-Job Data Access<a name="cross-job-access"></a>

-Consider the situation where you have two AWS Glue Spark jobs in a single AWS account, each running in a separate AWS Glue Spark cluster\.
+Consider the situation where you have two AWS Glue Spark jobs in a single AWS Account, each running in a separate AWS Glue Spark cluster\.
 The jobs are using AWS Glue connections to access resources in the same virtual private cloud \(VPC\)\.
 In this situation, a job running in one cluster might be able to access the data from the job running in the other cluster\.

 The following diagram illustrates an example of this situation\.